Find Your Perfect Home.

 Edgewater’s shopping and dining districts don’t have the same cachet as nearby Andersonville, but they more than fill the needs of the neighborhood.
 For grocery shopping, the Dominick’s on Broadway is a one-stop shop.
 The Edgewater Antique Mall is one of Chicago’s best spots to find vintage furniture and accessories.

 Loyola University, a private Jesuit university with about 10,000 undergraduates and more than 5,000 graduate students, is located in both Edgewater and Rogers Park.
-Parents of younger children can choose from public schools like Lake Shore Preschool and Nicholas Senn High School, or private schools including Northside Catholic Academy, St. Gregory the Great High School, and The British School of Chicago.
+Parents of younger children can choose from public schools like Lake Shore Preschool and Nicholas Senn High School, or private schools including Northside Catholic Academy, and The British School of Chicago.